Halina Reijn: Later 2000s and brief break

 Reijn then starred in Black Book, a World War II drama-thriller co-written and directed by Paul Verhoeven and co-starring Carice van Houten and Sebastian Koch.
 Set in Nazi occupied Netherlands, the film featured her as Ronnie, an opportunist who prioritizes her own luxury and survival during the war in contrast with Rachel Steinn (van Houten), a Jewish woman on the run, who gets involved with the Dutch resistance.
 She originally auditioned for the lead role, but was passed over in favour of van Houten and was given the part of Ronnie instead; Verhoeven found her appearance a better match for the latter character, they wanted a softer less pronounced look for the protagonist.
-The international co-production, with a total production cost of 21 million dollars, is the most expensive Dutch film every made.
+The international co-production, with a total production cost of 21 million dollars, is the most expensive Dutch film ever made.
 The movie had its world premiere at the 63rd Venice Film Festival, where it was nominated for the Golden Lion.
 It was the 2007's Dutch entry for the Academy Awards as Best Foreign Language Film, but was not selected.
 For her performance, she was nominated for her second Golden Calf and a Rembrandt Award.
 She would return to the stage with Oresteia, where she portrayed the character of Elektra under the direction of Johan Simons.
 Oresteia was collaboration between TGA and the Belgian theatre company NTGent.
+She would also provide her voice for the short Voor een paar knikkers meer, which became a festival darling that was shown at 200 festivals.